 - Accessibility statements can also detail the assessment approach and the formal approval of the statement.

 PS: Some situations require you to provide particular content in your accessibility statements.
-A good example is the EU Web Accessibility Directive – EN 301 549 that specifies requirements for accessibility statements.
+A good example is the EU Web Accessibility Directive – EN 301 549 which specifies requirements for accessibility statements.

 Although the statement could be drafted for organizational, or national requirements, it sure serves the goal of keeping your organization on top of accessibility issues the site presents, and a way of providing harmonized accessibility information to the public.